yanbotang/yanbotang.github.io/_pages/about.md

 <b> Supervision <b>

-I can supervise PhD students through the Mathematics Research Doctoral Programme, or through the EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford (StatML).
+I supervise PhD students through the Mathematics Research Doctoral Programme, or through the EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford (StatML).
 The projects I offer are suitable for candidates with an interest in high-dimensional statistics or computational statistics and a good background in mathematical statistics.
-If you are interested in a PhD position under my supervision, please contact me via email before submitting an application; please attach a copy of your CV and transcript to your email.
+If you are interested in a PhD position under my supervision, contact me via email before submitting an application; please attach a copy of your CV and transcript to your email.